Do you teach or learn languages online? Then you need the best headset for your classes!

 How to choose the best headphones for language learning

 There are plenty of headsets out there that are both functional and affordable.
 You don’t have to spend much to go from ordinary to professional for the best headsets for online language classes.
 In most cases, a good headset is just good enough.

 How to choose the best headphones for language learning?

 These are the features that I expect from a headset for online tutoring and that I covered in my Jabra Evolve 20 review:

 - Excellent microphone.
-The audio from the onboard microphone on your laptop is hardly acceptable because it’s far from your mouth and catches every distant noise.
-Thus, you want to buy a pair of headphones that have an attached microphone.
+The audio quality from the onboard microphone on your laptop is hardly acceptable because it’s far from your mouth and catches every distant noise.
+Thus, you want to buy a pair of headphones that have an attached microphone with good audio quality.
 You’re not going to sing at the stadium, but you do need to be heard clearly even with some noise around you.

 - Compact.
 Quality headphones for listening to music, watching streaming movies or playing video games tend to be big and bulky.
 This is fine for most instances, but not as an online teacher.
 You want the student to be focused on you and the lesson, not your goofy giant headphones you have on.